mrnoah99/comp4537-project/README.md

 | /api/user/     | GET    | Get current user profile          | Yes           |
 | /api/users/    | GET    | Get list of all users (admin-only)| Yes           |

+## Usage of AI

+In creation of this assignment, chatGPT, Gemeni and Copilot were used